 Risk Characterization: EPA applies a margin of exposure approach to calculate potential human health risks of new chemicals.
-A benchmark (acceptable) margin of exposure is derived by applying uncertainty factors for the following types of extrapolations: intra-species extrapolation ( $UF_H = 10$ to account for variation in sensitivity among the human population), inter-species extrapolation ( $UF_A = 10$ to account for extrapolating from experimental animals to humans) and LOAEL-to-NOAEL extrapolation ( $UF_L = 10$ to account for using a LOAEL when a NOAEL is not available).
-Hence, in the New Chemicals Program, a benchmark MOE is typically 100 and 1,000 when NOAELs and LOAELs, respectively, are used to identify hazard.
-When allometric scaling or pharmacokinetic modeling is used to derive an effect level, the $UF_H$ may be reduced to 3, for a benchmark MOE of 30.
+A benchmark (acceptable) margin of exposure is derived by applying uncertainty factors for the following types of extrapolations: intra-species extrapolation ($UF_H = 10$ to account for variation in sensitivity among the human population), inter-species extrapolation ($UF_A = 10$ to account for extrapolating from experimental animals to humans) and LOAEL-to-NOAEL extrapolation ($UF_L = 10$ to account for using a LOAEL when a NOAEL is not available).
+Hence, in the New Chemicals Program, a benchmark MOE is typically 100 and 1000 when NOAELs and LOAELs, respectively, are used to identify hazard.
+When allometric scaling or pharmacokinetic modeling is used to derive an effect level, the UF_H may be reduced to 3, for a benchmark MOE of 30.
 The benchmark MOE is used to compare to the MOE calculated by comparing the toxicity NOAEL or LOAEL to the estimated exposure concentrations.
 When the calculated MOE is equal to or exceeds the benchmark MOE, the new chemical substance is not likely to present an unreasonable risk.
 EPA assesses risks to workers considering engineering controls described in the PMN but in the absence of personal protective equipment (PPE) such as gloves and respirators.
 If risks are preliminarily identified, EPA then considers whether the risks would be mitigated by the use of PPE (e.g., impervious gloves, respirator).

-Risks to human health for the new chemical substance were evaluated using the the point of departure (i.e., NOAEL) described above.
-Risks were not identified for workers for adverse systemic effects (blood and liver toxicity) via dermal exposure (MOE = 230; benchmark MOE = 100).
-Developmental and blood effects were identified as hazards based on chelation via dermal exposure.
-Risks for these hazard endpoints were not quantified due to a lack of suitable toxicity data for these hazards.
-Risks would be mitigated if exposures can be controlled by the use of appropriate PPE, including impervious gloves.
-Irritation and sensitization hazards to workers via dermal contact were identified based on analogue data.
+Risks to human health for the new chemical substances were evaluated using the points of departure (i.e., NOEL) described above.
+Risks were not identified for workers based on no effects observed at the highest tested dose via dermal exposure based on quantitative hazard data for the new chemical (MOE = 622; benchmark MOE = 100).
+Sensitization hazards to workers via dermal contact were identified based on test data on the new chemical substance.
 Risks for these endpoints were not quantified due to a lack of dose-response for these hazards.
-However, exposures can be mitigated by the use of appropriate personal protective equipment (PPE), including, impervious gloves.
-EPA expects that employers will require and that workers will use appropriate PPE consistent with the Safety Data Sheet prepared by the submitter, in a manner adequate to protect them.
-Risks were not evaluated for workers for adverse lung effects (surfactancy) via inhalation since inhalation exposures are expected to be negligible.
+However, exposures can be mitigated by the use of appropriate personal protective equipment (PPE), including impervious gloves.
+EPA expects that employers will require and that workers will use appropriate PPE consistent with the Safety Data Sheet prepared by the new chemical submitter, in a manner adequate to protect them.
+Risks were not evaluated for workers via inhalation because inhalation exposures were determined to be negligible.